AngelHernandez255/teamartemisse489/README.md

 ## DVC & VM access (GCS)

 This project stores large dataset files with DVC and a GCS remote (bucket: `mlops489-dvc-123456`).
-Use the steps below to verify access from a Compute Engine VM or to instruct teammates how to retrieve the data locally.
+Use the steps below to verify access from a Compute Engine VM or to retrieve the data locally.

 If you are a teammate using your own laptop, you do **not** need the VM steps.
 You only need to install DVC with GCS support, pull the repo, and run `dvc pull` from the project root.